Kingdom of Mapungubwe: Diet and lifestyle

 Skeletal Analysis has been done on the people of Mapungubwe to learn about their health and lifestyle.
-Findings include that the populations at Mapungubwe experienced mortality rates expected for a pre-industrial group (comparable to pre-industrial Europeans), with high mortality at youth but an expected 35-40 year life-span after adulthood is reached.
+Findings include that the populations at Mapungubwe experienced mortality rates expected for a pre-industrial group (comparable to pre-industrial Europeans), with high mortality at youth but an expected 35–40 year life-span after adulthood is reached.
 Another finding is that the people of Mapungubwe grew well, without a notable frequency of chronic infections, though children sometimes were found with anaemia.

 Ethnic affiliation

 Mapungubwe's population is thought to be the ancestors of the Kalanga people (a Shona sub-group).

-The site is claimed by both the Vhavenda and the Tshivhula/Sembola (whose identities formed in the 15th/17th century from an amalgamation of Kalanga, Shona, and Sotho-Tswana).
-While both have historical ties to the area, they are possibly incentivised by the land claims process initiated by the South African government, which has seen various groups dishonestly claim land.
-Neither of their estimated migration histories, or those of their clans, line up neatly with the timeline of the site.
+The site is claimed by the Vhavenda, most notably by the Tshivhula clans of Sembola and Machete (Venda identity formed between the 15th and 17th centuries from an amalgamation of Kalanga, Shona, and Sotho).
+While both have historical ties to the area, Mokoko Piet Sebola writes that they are possibly incentivised by the land claims process initiated by the South African government, which has seen various groups dishonestly claim land.
+He concludes that there isn't sufficient evidence to support ancestral links to the site for either of them, nor for other clans.

 Mapungubwe's population are regarded as the "cultural ancestors" of the Shona and Venda.
-Venda oral traditions hold that the kings Shiriyadenga and Tshidziwelele reigned from Mapungubwe Hill before being replaced by the Vele Lambeu, however this is disputed.
+According to one account of Venda oral traditions, the kings Shiriyadenga and Tshidziwelele reigned from Mapungubwe Hill before being replaced by Vele Lambeu, however this is disputed.
+Other traditions say that Tshidziwelele was a ruler who preceded the Netshiendeulu at Tshiendeulu Mountain in the Soutpansberg.